Module overview

 Teaching methods include:

-The core material in the module is taught through lectures and laboratory demonstrations.
+The core material in the module is taught through lectures, tutorials and small group discussions.
 The lecture material is also supported through problem-based learning.
 Students will participate in formative individual and group-work activities that will develop a range of skills necessary for a Professional Engineer and explore the relevance of navigating scientific literature to arrive at educated engineering judgements for mechanical systems analysis.

 - Critically evaluate your professional skills, practice and development;